 Made in Sweden

-We’ve been making woodworking benches for more than 65 years.
+We have 100 years experience in producing workbenches and other wooden products.
 Today, our operation is refined, and we produce woodworking benches for the woodwork classroom, woodworking benches and workbenches for the DIY enthusiast and of course for children.
 More recently, we’ve also developed our product range for school textiles classrooms.
 Here too, we’ve prioritized ergonomics and quality.

 The wide range of products you’ll find on our website shows the best the industry has to offer.
 We focus on the user for every little detail, usually in consultation with handicraft teachers.
 If you’d like to know more about our products, why not get in touch?